mcdemarco/the-new-kitchen-cookbook/appetizers/moroccanSpiceMix.md

 ## Directions

-1. Optionally, toast whole ingredients (except saffron) before grinding them.
+1. Optionally, toast whole ingredients (except saffron) for up to 10 minutes at 325° before grinding them.
 2. Mix all ingredients.
 3. Store in a spice jar.

 ## Variants

 Some ingredients are optional because I don't keep them around.
-Rose petals, lavender, and orris root are other optional ingredients I don't have around.
+Rose petals, lavender, and orris root are other optional ingredients I also don't have around, and seemed rare enough not to bother listing.

+Feel free to move spices (in their whole versions) to the grinding portion of the recipe.
+Quantities are flexible enough to just eyeball them.